 The College is committed to ensuring that all students can take advantage of every opportunity during their time in Cambridge.
-No student should feel prevented from studying at Trinity because of their financial background, or experience hardship whilst studying here.
+No student should feel prevented from studying at Trinity because of their financial background, or experience hardship while studying here.
 By making a gift to student support, you are creating an opportunity for a talented young person to not only explore their academic interests at a world class institution but to also experience all that Trinity and Cambridge have to offer.

 Emily Song (2017), TCSU President 2019-2020